yu-ming-chen/tp/docs/DeveloperGuide.md

 ![HelpCommand Activity Diagram](diagrams/commandsPlantUML/diagram/HelpCommandActivity.png)

-Figure 4.3.7.1.1: Activity diagram for help command.
+Figure 4.3.7.1: Activity diagram of the `HelpCommand`.

 The following command can occur either in the `Main Page` or `Budget Page` of NUSave, and the help notes will be displayed in the result box of the UI Component.